NYU Buenos Aires Site Director

 Student Life Coordinator

-Ángeles provides support coordinating the stay of all visiting programs coming to NYUBA throughout the year. Ángeles also assists with extra-curricular activities and student life services to NYUBA’s Full Semester students.
-Along with the Assistant Director of Student Life, she is in charge of housing for all students at NYUBA. Ángeles received her Bachelor´s degree in Political Science from Universidad de Buenos Aires.
+Along with the Assistant Director of Student Life, she is in charge of the housing area for all students studying at NYU BA. Ángeles received her Bachelor´s degree in Political Science from Universidad de Buenos Aires.
 Prior to joining the NYU BA team in June 2014, she worked at the British Embassy in Buenos Aires.
-In addition, she has a welcome artistic side, having studied textile design and fashion at ORT Argentina and having organized marketing/promotional events for clothing brands.
+In addition, she has a welcoming artistic talent, having studied textile design and fashion at ORT Argentina and having organized marketing/promotional events for clothing brands.

 Student Life & Administrative Assistant